 Figure 1.1.
 Electromagnetic Wave Frequencies and Wave Lengths

+Source: © Sapling Learning.
+Reproduced from <Please indicate the exact URL from where this image was reproduced>.

 The wavelengths of our interest are primarily in visible range, 400-700 nm and near infra-red range 700-1.100 nm.
 Because of small wavelengths, the requirements are challenging to meet, for example, typical telescope beam widths are 3-5 microrad.
 To mitigate most of pointing loss, beam jitter should be less than 30% beam width, resulting in 0.9-1.5 microradian, pointing accuracy should be 0.1 times beam width, resulting in 0.3-0.5 microradian, and optical beam wave quality, wavefront RMS error should be less than, wavelength/30, 30 nm for visible range.
 These requirements are verry challenging and require state-of-the-art technologies to meet these performance requirements.
 For electromagnetic waves with larger wave lengths, such as radio waves with several order of magnitude lager wave lengths, pointing, pointing stability, and beam quality requirements will be much easier to meet in comparison with optical beams.